School Photography: Celebrating Over a Century of Capturing Memories and Providing Safety in Schools Across America

 School Photographers of America has done extensive research with national archives and has come to the conclusion that the first organized company to formally facilitate school photography traces back to 1922.

-The story goes that a man employed by Wilson Magazine Company, a camera company, was really good friends with the Superintendent of Philadelphia Public School System.
-The Superintendent asked his buddy at Wilson for a favor.
-He said his schools were making folders for students' cumulative records and his Principals realized that they really wanted a picture to go in the file so they could remember what each child looked like to ensure they were discussing the correct ones.
-The friend told the Superintendent absolutely, as long as he could sell them to the parents to help pay for the service.
-That story spread and started to sell schools on the concept of taking student pictures for record keeping purposes while giving parents the option of purchasing one picture for 10 cents and six pictures for 50 cents.
+The story goes that a man employed by Wilson Magazine Company, a camera company, was really good friends with the superintendent of the Philadelphia public school system.
+The superintendent asked his buddy at Wilson for a favor.
+He said his schools were making folders for students' cumulative records and his principals realized that they really wanted a picture to go in the file so they could remember what each child looked like to ensure they were discussing the correct ones.
+The friend told the superintendent absolutely, as long as he could sell them to the parents to help pay for the service.
+That story spread and started to sell schools on the concept of taking student pictures for record-keeping purposes while giving parents the option of purchasing one picture for 10 cents and six pictures for 50 cents.

 Stories like these are the foundation for our industry- vision from entrepreneurs and great partnerships that focused on becoming real partners in education.
 While these are only a few examples of companies and leaders that made their mark on our industry, there are hundreds of school photography companies across the United States today.
 Amazingly enough, two of the three pioneers of this industry, Strawbridge and Inter-State Studio, are founding members of this association to help ensure school children and their families keep this great American tradition in schools across our great land.